Joint Insolvency Examination Board Training Programme for Insolvency Professionals

 You can attempt two papers at one sitting, or split the papers over two years.
-From 2018 onwards, the exam board have confirmed the papers will be 3 ½ hours each and will be computer based.
+The exam board have confirmed the papers will be 3 ½ hours each and will be computer based.
 You can decide whether to sit only one paper in which case you are eligible for a licence for corporate or personal appointments respectively.

 You will also need to satisfy the practical requirements of your Recognised Professional Body (RPB) or the Department for Enterprise, Trade and Industry (DETI).
 Requirements can differ, so it's important to look into these before you start your studies.
 For more information visit the JIEB website